netdata/learn/docs/agent/contributing/style-guide.md

 You can use Netdata to monitor Extended Berkeley Packet Filter (eBPF) metrics in real-time.
 ```

-After you define an abbreviation, don't switch back and forthâuse only the abbreviation for the rest of the document.
+After you define an abbreviation, don't switch back and forth—use only the abbreviation for the rest of the document.

 You can also use abbreviations in a document's title to keep the title short and relevant.
 If you do this, you should
 still introduce the spelled-out name alongside the abbreviation as soon as possible.